 We use estimates and assumptions in the preparation of our unaudited condensed consolidated financial statements in accordance with GAAP.
 Our estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of our unaudited condensed consolidated financial statements.
 These estimates and assumptions also affect the reported amount of net income or loss during any period.
 Our actual financial results could differ significantly from these estimates.
 The significant estimates underlying our unaudited condensed consolidated financial statements is accounting for income taxes.
-The COVID-19 pandemic has created significant uncertainty in macroeconomic conditions, which may cause further business disruptions and continue to adversely and materially impact our results of operations.
-As a result, some of our estimates and assumptions required increased judgment and carry a higher degree of variability and volatility.
-As events continue to evolve and additional information becomes available, our estimates may change materially in future periods.
+In addition, the COVID-19 pandemic has created significant uncertainty in macroeconomic conditions, which may cause further business disruptions and adversely and materially impact our results of operations.
+As a result, certain estimates and assumptions required increased judgment and may carry a higher degree of variability and volatility.